 There is nothing that screams summer louder than sitting in the backyard in a collapsible lawn chair with your flip flops on, an ice-cold beer in your hand and a plate of all of your favorite barbecued goodies on your lap.
 And what is the very best barbecued goodie one could ask for this summer?
 Most certainly a piping hot, juicy, and well-seasoned smoked brisket.

-When I am cooking for myself, be it smoking something on the grill or roasting food in the oven, the most important thing for me is that my food tastes great, I am not too bothered about how it looks as long as it is tasty.
+When I am cooking for myself, be it smoking something on the grill, gas bbq, roasting food in the oven,or cooking on a charcoal grill like one of these, the most important thing for me is that my food tastes great, I am not too bothered about how it looks as long as it is tasty.
 But when I am cooking for friends and family it is a whole different ball game and I am sure you feel the same.
 When you have the added pressure of friends and family coming over for lunch or dinner at the weekend, you want to make sure your food not only tastes fantastic but that it also looks the part.

 What is beef grain?

 So you have probably already heard a lot of meat